Boys' Club (Parks and Recreation): Plot

-In a B story, Ann's normally lazy boyfriend Andy (Chris Pratt) decides to surprise her by cleaning up their messy house while she is gone.
+In a B story, Ann's normally lazy boyfriend Andy decides to surprise her by cleaning up their messy house while she is gone.
 He cleans up the house (although he throws their garbage into the pit).
 After cleaning it, he bathes himself in a children's pool in the backyard and plays music on his boombox.
 Angry neighbor Lawrence steals his boombox, prompting Andy (who has two broken legs) to chase the neighbor naked through the streets on his crutches.
 Later, Ann arrives home and is pleased with Andy's housework, with Andy telling the documentary crew he expects to get "gently laid" later.